 Tungsten alloy is an alloy composed of tungsten and other elements.
-A tungsten alloy wafer is a wafer made of tungsten-molybdenum alloy or tungsten thorium alloy or rare earth tungsten alloy or tungsten rhenium alloy.
+A tungsten alloy wafer is a wafer made of tungsten-molybdenum alloy or tungsten thorium alloy or rare earth tungsten alloy or tungsten-rhenium alloy.
 It is often used as a substrate in power semiconductor devices and electric vacuum devices.
 It is easy to process and has better performance than molybdenum wafers.
 In this article, let’s take a look at the uses of tungsten alloy wafers.

 Before diving into our article, let’s figure out the types and uses of tungsten alloys.

-According to different uses, tungsten alloys are divided into hard alloys, high specific gravity alloys, metal sweating materials, contact materials, electronic and electric light source materials.
+According to different uses, tungsten alloys are divided into hard alloys, high specific gravity alloys, metal sweating materials, contact materials, and electronic and electric light source materials.
 It has high density, high hardness, high strength, high melting point, and excellent properties such as heat conduction, electrical conductivity, and electron emission.
 It is widely used in aerospace, aviation, military, petroleum drilling, electrical instruments, medicine, and other industries.

 Some examples of the uses of tungsten alloy wafers in the machinery industry are as follows:

-2. It is suitable for manufacturing cast iron rolls and high nickel-chromium roll dressing forming knives.
+2. It is suitable for manufacturing cast iron rolls and high nickel-chromium roll dressing-forming knives.